-- (a) aimed at ensuring that revenues from that service, including budgeted subsidies for the service, are sufficient to cover the cost of- - (i) operating the service; and - (ii) maintaining, repairing, and replacing the physical assets used in the provision of the service; - (b) aimed at ensuring a reasonable surplus or, in the case of a service provided by a service provider that is a business enterprise, a reasonable profit; - (c) aimed at ensuring that the municipality or other service provider generates sufficient capital requirements for the performance of the service; - (d) that takes account of the current and anticipated future- - (i) level and quality of that service; - (ii) demand for the service; and - (iii) ability and willingness of residents to pay for the service; - (e) aimed at ensuring that the risk of harm to the environment and to human health and safety is minimised to the extent reasonably possible under the circumstances; - (f) aimed at ensuring that the potential benefits to the environment and to human health and safety are maximised to the extent reasonably possible under the circumstances; and - (g) aimed at ensuring that legislation intended to protect the environment and human health and safety is complied with; - "Structures Act" means the Local Government: Municipal Structures Act 1998 (Act No 117 of 1998);
+(a) aimed at ensuring that revenues from that service, including budgeted subsidies for the service, are sufficient to cover the cost of-

+(i) operating the service; and

+(ii) maintaining, repairing, and replacing the physical assets used in the provision of the service;

+(b) aimed at ensuring a reasonable surplus or, in the case of a service provided by a service provider that is a business enterprise, a reasonable profit;

+(c) aimed at ensuring that the municipality or other service provider generates sufficient capital requirements for the performance of the service;

+(d) that takes account of the current and anticipated future- (i) level and quality of that service;

+(ii) demand for the service; and

+(iii) ability and willingness of residents to pay for the service;

+aimed at ensuring that the risk of harm to the environment and to human health and safety is minimised to the extent reasonably possible under the circumstances;

+(f) aimed at ensuring that the potential benefits to the environment and to human health and safety are maximised to the extent reasonably possible under the circumstances; and

+(g) aimed at ensuring that legislation intended to protect the environment and human health and safety is complied with; "Structures Act" means the Local Government: Municipal Structures Act no. 117 of 1998 as amendment by Act no. 3 of 2021;